engeniousio/orchestrator-docs/docs/setup-orchestrator.md

 - Host: Your SIFT machine is going to connect to this node via ssh.
 Please provide the IP address of the node.
 Use `127.0.0.1` to run sift on local machine.
 - Port: Your SIFT machine is going to connect to this node via ssh.
 Please provide the port.
 If you use local connections the default port will be `22`.
 - Username: Name of your local machine.
 - Path to private key: Your SIFT machine is going to connect to this node via ssh.
 Please provide the absolute path on the SIFT machine to a valid ssh private key which will be used for establishing a connection.
-By default it's located in `~/.ssh/id_rsa`.
+By default it's located in `/Users/user_name/.ssh/id_rsa` where user_name is your machine username.

 :::note
 Please do not provide the value of the private key itself - this information is private and you should not share it with us.